 - make NSW a leader in national and international research on plastics.

-At the same time, the NSW Government has released an issues paper to help shape the development of a 20-Year Waste Strategy for NSW.
-The 20-Year Waste Strategy will set vision for how we manage waste in NSW.
+A public consultation was also conducted on an issues paper, The future for waste and resource recovery in NSW (PDF 3.5MB), to help shape the development of a 20-Year Waste Strategy for NSW.
+The 20-Year Waste Strategy will set the vision for how we manage waste in NSW.
 It will include measures that aim to reduce waste, increase recycling, plan for future infrastructure and create new markets for recycled products.
 The NSW Plastics Plan will be an important part of this long-term strategy.